adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 the option will also auto exit at the end without prompt

 # UseWimlib
-detect and use wimlib-imagex.exe for exporting wim files instead dism.exe
+detect and use wimlib-imagex.exe for exporting wim files / processing msu wim files, instead dism.exe

+# WimCreateTime
+change install.wim image creation time to match last modification time this option require wimlib-imagex.exe, but it doesn't require to enable UseWimlib option itself

 # AddDrivers
 add drivers to install.wim and boot.wim / winre.wim

-this is basic feature support, and should be used only with tested working compatible drivers. it is ment for simple and boot critical drivers (chipsets, disk controllers, LAN/WiFi..), to allow easier installation, not for large drivers, or drivers that may break setup. it will not check or verify drivers, it simply point DISM towards the drivers folders.
+this is basic feature support, and should be used only with tested working compatible drivers. it is meant for simple and boot critical drivers (chipsets, disk controllers, LAN/WiFi..), to allow easier installation, not for large drivers, or drivers that may break setup. it will not check or verify drivers, it simply point DISM towards the drivers folders.

 How To Use: